 Note that even after you’ve dealt with an infestation, you may still have foundation, basement, or crawl space damage on your hands.
 Infestations may be a problem on their own, but they can also be a symptom of something more significant at work.
 After you’ve cleared up an infestation, be sure to reach out to one of the practicing foundation and basement repair professionals operating out of the Kansas City, MO, area.
 You’ll benefit from a home inspection and a free quote on repair services.

 Don’t let an infestation make your home repairs more complicated.
-While professional repair contractors may not be able to solve your infestation for you, they’ll be able to close the doors that let in your unwanted guests in the first place.
+While professional repair contractors may not be able to solve your infestation for you, they’ll be able to make your home less attractive to these unwanted guests.